|1 bedroom apartments :||513|

 Porto, also known as Oporto, is a coastal city in northwest Portugal known for its elegant bridges and the production of port wine.
 With around 230,000 people, Porto is not overwhelming in size, and has a rather intimate feel, packed with beautiful monuments and striking architecture.
 The ‘Igreja dos Clérigo’ dating back to 1750 is a beautiful baroque church tower, 80 meters tall and with 240 steps to climb.
 The Palácio da Bolsa was built in the 19th century and is also known as the Stock Exchange Palace.
 One of the biggest football clubs in Portugal, FC Porto, is situated in Porto's stadium ‘Estádio do Dragão’.
 This stadium is also the main venue for international concerts and other large events.
 Whatever your plans are, finding the right accommodation is simple.
-Whether you are looking to rent student accommodation in Porto or choosing between fully furnished apartments, you will find somewhere to call home on Nestpick.
-Here is a short guide to the city.

 Named after an 18th century church with a brilliant azure tile façade, Santo Ildefonso is a central district that contains five Metro stations and is within walking distance of the River Douro.
 It is an elegant district, characterised by wide, stately boulevards and beautiful civic buildings.
 The Bolhao market is Porto’s number one place to stock up on fruit and vegetables and the district is also full of theatres and cinemas, whilst for football lovers, the Stadium for FC Porto is located in the East of Santo Ildefonso.